 Acronym/ Term Explanation/ Definition GenAM or COMPANY Generali Asset Management S.p.A.
-Società di Gestine del Risparmio GENERALI GROUP The Generali Group whose ultimate parent Company is Assicurazioni Generali S.p.A.
-GHO Group Head Office - Assicurazioni Generali S.p.A., the Parent Company of the Group including its branches ENGAGEMENT AND VOTING HIGHLIGHT REPORT The report issued by Active Ownership, on an annual basis, providing high level information and performance data on proxy voting as well as engagement activities performed during the year.
-This report does not exempt Active Ownership from drafting and publishing the annual communication as described under paragraph 5 of this Policy.
+Società di Gestione del Risparmio GENERALI GROUP The Generali Group whose ultimate parent Company is Assicurazioni Generali S.p.A. бно Group Head Office - Assicurazioni Generali S.p.A., the Parent Company of the Group including its branches ENGAGEMENT AND VOTING HIGHLIGHT REPORT The report issued by Active Ownership, on an annual basis, providing high level information and performance data on proxy voting as well as engagement activities performed during the year.
+This report does not exempt Active Ownership from drafting and publishing the annual communication as described under paragraph 6 of this Policy.
 It contains the information required by Article 124-quinquies, par.
 2 of Legislative Decree no. 58 /1998 ("TUF").
-AGM Annual General Meeting ARTICLE 8 PRODUCTS Product referred to in Article 8 SFDR that promotes among other characteristics, environmental or social characteristics, or a combination of those characteristics, pro- vided that the companies in which the investments are made follow good governance practices ARTICLE 9 PRODUCTS Product referred to in Article 9 SFDR that has sustainable investment as its objective ASSOGESTIONI The Italian Asset Management Association grouping all Italian and foreign asset management companies operating in Italy EGM Extraordinary General Meeting ENGAGEMENT CASE An Engagement Case on a specific issuer list including different elements such as (but not limited to) the risk identified, objective of the engagement actions, characteristic of the engagement, remedial actions and status and results of the engagement progress ESG Environmental, Social and Corporate Governance ESG FACTOR (OR SUSTAINABILITY FACTOR) Environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+AGM Annual General Meeting ASSOGESTIONI The Italian Asset Management Association grouping all Italian and foreign asset management companies operating in Italy EGM Extraordinary General Meeting ENGAGEMENT RATIONALE An Engagement Case on a specific issuer list including different elements such as (but not limited to) the risk identified, objective of the engagement actions, characteristic of the engagement, remedial actions and status and results of the engagement progress ESG Environmental, Social and Corporate Governance ESG FACTOR (OR SUSTAINABILITY FACTOR) Environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 ESG RISK (OR SUSTAINABILITY RISK) An environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment.
-GREEN / SOCIAL / SUSTAINABILITY-LINKED BONDS FILTER Restricted list that includes companies matching one or more of the criteria contained in the Sustainability Policy GSI&G Group Sustainability Investment & Governance GCSO Group Chief Sustainability Officer "Legal persons falling under the definition of professional clients according to the applicable law and including at least: INSTITUTIONAL INVESTOR an insurance or reinsurance undertaking as defined in letters u) and cc) of paragraph 1 of article 1 of Legislative Decree 7 September 2005, No. 209, including the secondary offices in Italy o companies having their registered office in a third State, authorized to carry out insurance o reinsurance activities in the life classes pursuant to Article 2, paragraphs 1 and 2 of the same decree; pension funds with at least one hundred members, who are registered in the register held by COVIP and included among those referred to in Articles 4, paragraph 1, and 12 of Legislative
+GREEN / SOCIAL / SUSTAINABILITY-LINKED BONDS FILTER Restricted list that includes companies matching one or more of the criteria contained in the Sustainability Policy GCIO-SIG Group CIO - Sustainability Investment & Governance Team GCSO Group Chief Sustainability Officer INSTITUTIONAL INVESTOR "Legal persons falling under the definition of professional clients according to the applicable law and including at least: an insurance or reinsurance undertaking as defined in letters u) and cc) of paragraph 1 of article 1 of Legislative Decree 7 September 2005, No. 209, including the secondary offices in Italy of companies having their registered office in a third State, authorized to carry out insurance or reinsurance activities in the life classes pursuant to Article 2, paragraphs 1 and 2 of the same decree; pension funds with at least one hundred members, who are registered in the register held by COVIP and included among those referred to in Articles 4, paragraph 1, and 12 of Legislative Decree 5 December 2005, No. 252, or among those of Article 20 of the same decree having legal personality.
+INVESTEE ISSUERS Invested companies, including but not limited to issuers whose shares and bonds are admitted to trading on an Italian regulated market or on a regulated market of another

-Decree 5 December 2005, No. 252, or among those of Article 20 of the same decree having legal personality.
-INVESTEE ISSUERS Invested companies, including but not limited to issuers whose shares and bonds are admitted to trading on an Italian regulated market or on a regulated market of another EU Member State R Investor Relations LAGGARDS Lower rated ESG issuers as rated by the ESG rating providers of the Company or as internally rated MINOR CHANGES Non-substantial amendment to be introduced in the Policy already in force, namely: updates to reflect formal changes in the organizational structure (i.e., function/structure/unit names, provided that the entrusted responsibilities remain unchanged) already approved by the relevant GenAM corporate bodies and disclosed through internal memoranda; updates to annexes referring to standard forms or supporting technical details, as long as they do not include additional substantial elements; linguistic corrections (e.g., typos) IMPACT ENGAGEMENT Interactions with Investee Issuers with the intention to get them to commit to their specific behavior change related to a specific topic (e.g., environmental, social and/or corporate governance issues,) through the value added of GenAM's engagement in that change (additionality) and so get their recognition of GenAM's impact.
-SFDR REGULATION (EU) 2019/2088 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 November 2019 on sustainability-related disclosures in the financial services sector STANDARD ENGAGEMENT Interactions with Investee Issuers with the goal to raise their awareness by sharing clear expectations on a specific topic (e.g., environmental, social and/or corporate governance issues,).
-UCIS Undertakings for Collective Investment
+EU Member State.
+IR Investor Relations LAGGARDS Lower rated ESG issuers as rated by the ESG rating providers of the Company or as internally rated MINOR CHANGES Non-substantial amendment to be introduced in the Policy already in force, namely: updates to reflect formal changes in the organizational structure (i.e., function/structure/unit names, provided that the entrusted responsibilities remain unchanged) already approved by the relevant GenAM corporate bodies and disclosed through internal memoranda; updates to annexes referring to standard forms or supporting technical details, as long as they do not include additional substantial elements; linguistic corrections (e.g., typos) SFDR REGULATION (EU) 2019/2088 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 November 2019 on sustainability-related disclosures in the financial services sector UCIS Undertakings for Collective Investment